pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 praveen@ubuntu:~$ mongo⏎                  #      Ubuntu
 ```

-Once you get into this part, all that you see is a black screen with the following:
+Once you get into this part, you should see a black screen with the following:

 ```language-bash
 praveen@ubuntu:~$ mongo